-You are never guaranteed to be accepted for credit.
-However, there are a number of things that you can do that will increase your chances of being successful in your applications:
+There are a number of things you can do to increase your chances of being approved for credit:

-- Only apply for one credit account at a time.
-Wait for the response before applying for another one.
+- Only apply for one product at a time.
 If a lender sees that you have made a lot of credit applications in a short space of time, they are likely to reject your application.
-They will do so because all the applications makes it look like you rely on credit to get by, and that you could struggle to pay them back.
+This is because too many applications can make it look like you rely on credit to get by, and that you might struggle to pay them back.

-- Look through your Credit Report and try to find quick changes you could make to improve your score based on the insights we provide (i.e. registering for the electoral roll or paying off one of your credit accounts).
+- Look through your credit report.
+Try to find quick changes you could make to improve your score based on the insights we provide (i.e. registering for the electoral roll or paying off one of your credit accounts).

-- Consider which the best financial product is for you – credit cards, loans, balance transfers and overdraft extensions could all provide you with credit.
-Some financial products are easier to obtain than others, for example, increasing the limit of your credit account, extending your overdraft may be easier than getting a new credit card).
+- Consider the best financial product for you.
+Credit cards, loans, balance transfers and overdraft extensions could all provide you with credit.
+But some financial products are easier to obtain than others, for example, increasing the limit of your credit account, extending your overdraft may be easier than getting a new credit card.

-- Take a look at our financial product recommendations for you.
-These are our suggestions for you based on your credit report and score.
+- Take a look at our financial product recommendations.
+These are our suggestions for you based on your credit score and financial situation.
 Although you’re not guaranteed to be accepted for these deals, they’re personalised to your unique situation, which could give you a better chance of acceptance.